Adding a car record

 STEP 4 - Select a “Type of car” to use (Default “Cars and car fuel - Main company car”) and click OK

-Enter the details of the car including Fuel type, CC, CO2 emissions, and List Price - Click Save to save the "car details" and move on to the car allocations/calculation step.
+Enter the details of the car including elements such as Fuel type, CC, CO2 emissions (and Electric Mileage Range where applicable), and List Price - Click Save to save the "car details" and move on to the car allocations/calculation step.

 Car allocation record